sasstools/sass-lint/README.md

     size: 2
 ```

-## CLI

-There currently is **NO COMMAND LINE INTERFACE FOR SASS LINT**.
-To get our 1.0 out the door, we focused on [Task Runner Integration](#task-runnerintegration) as that's where we saw the majoirty use case.
-[Release 1.1](https://github.com/sasstools/sass-lint/milestones/1.1.0) is where we have our CLI work slated for, so chck back there, especially the [Add CLI issue](https://github.com/sasstools/sass-lint/issues/42)

 ## Creating Rules

 Our AST is [Gonzales-PE](https://github.com/tonyganch/gonzales-pe/tree/dev).
 Each rule will be passed the full AST which they can traverse as they please.
 There are many different [node types](https://github.com/tonyganch/gonzales-pe/blob/dev/doc/node-types.md) that may be traversed, and an extensive [API for working with nodes](https://github.com/tonyganch/gonzales-pe/tree/dev#api).
 The file of the rule must have the same name as the name of the rule.
 All of the available rules are in our [rules directory](https://github.com/sasstools/sass-lint/tree/playground/lib/rules).
 Default options will be merged in with user config.